Instinct (2019 film): Production

 Reijn had desire to direct feature films for quite some time and had been exploring various concepts with production company Topkapi Films.
 The idea for the film came when Reijn was watching a documentary programme called "Liefde in de TBS" (Love in the TBS) broadcast by EO, how about how relationships happen between therapists and their patients in a prison psychiatric hospital.
 She wanted to explore intimacy with a woman who is unable to be intimate with others due to her being hurt in the past, which makes her doubt her own instincts in regard to her own sexuality and desires.
 Reijn wanted to examine her own confused feelings around her own sexuality and alongside wanted to explore themes of power, sexuality and intimacy.
 She also described it as an "abstract experiment" that is not meant to be a "realistic movie".

 Reijn pitched the concept to film producer Frans van Gestel, about a psychotherapist who falls for her worst enemy.
 Van Gestel contacted five screenwriters for the project, of the five, Esther Gerristen was the one hired, who had previously co-penned screenplays for Nena and Craving.
 Reijn viewed it as an important step at the time as she regarded having a second writer as necessary.
 Reijn and Gerristen began with research and writing of the script in 2015.
 Following the start of the #MeToo movement, they got more motivated to see the project through after the movement took off.
 They researched anything they could find about TBS, including a visit to a TBS-clinic in order to fact-check their own work.
 Michel Schöpping was brought in by van Gestel for the sound design.
 He also surrounded Reijn with other experienced professionals, including cinematographer Jasper Wolf and editor Job ter Burg.
 Both the Netherlands Film Fund and distributor September Films became early supporters of the project.
-They decided to keep the production small-scale with a modest budget, as it would provide more creative freedom.
-It also allowed van Gestel to prevent the film from becoming an overly complicated co-production.
+They decided to keep the production small-scale with a modest budget, both Reijn and van Houten took salary to keep costs down, and they had to use their existing industry connections to bring in a film crew, who would work below their usual rates.
+This would in turn provide more creative freedom, and it also allowed van Gestel to prevent the film from becoming an overly complicated co-production.